Perturbing Isoradial Triangulations: Laplacians and their determinants

-\ \\ If these explicit representations in term of angles and circumradii are sufficient, an alternate representation of the operators $\Delta$ and $\mathcal{D}$ is convenient for the calculations.
+\ \\ In the case of a planar triangulation $\uT$, we present an alternative representation of the operators $\Delta$ and $\mathcal{D}$ which will be convenient for our calculations.
 We follow the definition and the notations of \cite{DavidEynard2014}. \begin{Def} The operators $\nabla$ and $\overline\nabla$ are linear operators from the space of complex-valued functions over the set of vertices $\mathrm{V}(\uT)$ of $\uT$, onto the space of complex-valued functions over the set of triangles (faces) $\mathrm{F}(\uT)$ of $\uT$.

 $\nabla$ is defined as follows.
 Given a triangle $\uf$ (a face of the triangulation $\uT$) with vertices $\uv_1$, $\uv_2$, $\uv_3$ (listed in ccw order) and complex coordinates $z_j := z(\uv_j)$ for $1 \leq j \leq 3$ together with a function $\phi \in \Bbb{C}^{\mathrm{V}(\uT)}$ define